Hack3rz-Official/annotation-web-service/README.md

 ![Architecture](./architecture.png)

 After having called the `Web API` with code to be syntax highlighted, the following will be processed:
 1. The code will be lexed and highlighted.
-This is done by the `Service Annotate` microservice.
+This is done by the `Annotation Service` microservice.
 The lexed code will be returned to the `Web API` whereas the highlighted code will be stored on the Training Database.
-2. The `Web API` will then forward the `tok_ids` extracted from the lexed code to the `Service Predict` microservice where the syntax highlighting is beeing predicted.
+2. The `Web API` will then forward the `tok_ids` extracted from the lexed code to the `Prediction Service` microservice where the syntax highlighting is beeing predicted.
 The predicted syntax highlighting will be returned to the `Web API`.
 3. Having received the predicted `h_code_values` the `Web API` will create a json file with the highlighted code which will be returned to the caller.

-Regularily, the `Service Train` will be triggered to train the underlying prediction models.
+Regularily, the `Training Service` will be triggered to train the underlying prediction models.
 First, it will load training data from the Training Database.
 Then, it will train the underlying prediction models with 80% of the data and validate the improved model with the remaining 20% of the data.
 If the loss is smaller on the new model than the old one, the new model will be saved.
-Every time the `Service Predict` is invoked, the new best model will be loaded and used for the prediction.
+Every time the `Prediction Service` is invoked, the new best model will be loaded and used for the prediction.

 ## Demo
 Here comes the demo page.